BreachForums

-BreachForums, sometimes referred to as Breached, was an English-language black hat–hacking crime forum.
+BreachForums, sometimes referred to as Breached, was an English-language black-hat hacking crime forum.
 The website acted as an alternative and successor to RaidForums following its shutdown and seizure in 2022.
-Like its predecessor, BreachForums allowed for the discussion of various hacking topics and distributed data breaches, pornography, hacking tools, and various other services.
+Like its predecessor, BreachForums allowed discussions concerning hacking and facilitated the distribution of data obtained through data breaches, hacking tools and various other services.

-On March 21, 2023, BreachForums was shut down following the arrest of the forum's owner, Conor Brian Fitzpatrick.
-The forum was later reopened under the ownership of the hacking group ShinyHunters and previous BreachForums administrator "Baphomet".
-Fitzpatrick was later sentenced to 20 years supervised release.
-The site was again shut down and the domain seized on May 15, 2024, though the owner ShinyHunters was able to retrieve the domain via its EPP code just hours later.
+On March 21, 2023, BreachForums was shut down following the arrest of its owner, Conor Brian Fitzpatrick.
+The forum was later reopened under the administration of the hacking group ShinyHunters and former BreachForums administrator "Baphomet".
+Fitzpatrick was initially sentenced to time served followed by 20 years of supervised release.
+The site was again shut down and its domains seized on May 15, 2024, before returning online later that month.

-BreachForums, along with other dark web forums, uses DDoS-Guard for its web hosting services.
-DDoS-Guard has been criticized for hosting sites associated with illicit activities, and for its lack of action with abuse reports.
+BreachForums, along with other cybercrime forums, used DDoS-Guard for web-hosting services.
+DDoS-Guard has been criticized for hosting websites associated with illicit activities and for its alleged lack of action in response to abuse reports.

 History

-The forum was owned by and founded in March 2022 by then-19-year-old Conor Brian Fitzpatrick, known on the forum under his screen name "pompompurin".
-Fitzpatrick's identity had been based on the Japanese character Pompompurin by Sanrio.
-Fitzpatrick had, a year earlier, claimed responsibility for the 2021 FBI email hack.
-Following his arrest ownership of the forum transferred to hacker ShinyHunters, who announced their retirement in 2024.
-In 2024, user IntelBroker became the new owner of the forum, which had stagnated under its previous administration due to a lack of leadership involvement.
-In 2025, Intelbroker announced he was stepping down as the forum's admin, transferring ownership to "Anastasia".
+The forum was founded in March 2022 by then-19-year-old Conor Brian Fitzpatrick, known on the forum by the screen name "pompompurin".
+His username was based on the Japanese character Pompompurin by Sanrio.
+A year earlier, Fitzpatrick had claimed responsibility for the 2021 FBI email hack.

+Following Fitzpatrick's arrest, control of the forum was transferred to Baphomet and ShinyHunters.
+In 2024, the user IntelBroker became the forum's new owner after the platform had reportedly stagnated under its previous administration.
+In 2025, IntelBroker announced that he was stepping down as administrator and transferring ownership to an account named "Anastasia".

-ShinyHunters later stated IntelBroker was a puppet, and returned to running the site publicly.
-ShinyHunters also went on to confirm "Anastasia" was ShinyHunters alternate account.
+ShinyHunters later stated that IntelBroker had acted as a figurehead and returned to publicly operating the website.
+ShinyHunters also claimed that "Anastasia" was an alternate account operated by the group.

-In April 2025, ShinyHunters shut down BreachForums, citing an alleged 0day in MyBB, the software framework upon which it runs.
+In April 2025, the administrators shut down BreachForums, citing an alleged zero-day vulnerability in MyBB, the software on which the forum operated.

-In August 2025, BreachForums went offline again due to claims from ShinyHunters that the site had been compromised and is now controlled by international law enforcement agencies.
+In August 2025, BreachForums went offline again after ShinyHunters claimed that the website had been compromised and was being controlled by international law-enforcement agencies.

+In April 2026, ShinyHunters published a message on its data-leak website stating that no official version of BreachForums existed.